 The Great Barrier Reef Ministerial Forum oversees the implementation of the Intergovernmental Agreement.
-This forum was previously known as the Great Barrier Reef Ministerial Council which was established in 1979 under the Emerald Agreement.
+This forum was previously known as the Great Barrier Reef Ministerial Council, established in 1979 under the Emerald Agreement.

 Under a new ministerial council system agreed to by the Council of Australian Governments (CoAG) on 13 February 2011, the Great Barrier Reef Ministerial Council was discontinued as a formal CoAG Council.
 However, ministers agreed to continue to meet outside of the formal CoAG system and from 1 July 2011 the Council has been referred to as the Great Barrier Reef Ministerial Forum.

 The Ministerial Forum is comprised of two ministers each from the Australian and Queensland governments with responsibility for matters relating to the environment and marine parks, science, tourism and/or natural resource management.
 Ministers responsible for mining may not be members.
 The current members are:

-- The Hon Greg Hunt MP – Australian Government Minister for the Environment (Chair)
+- The Hon Josh Frydenberg MP – Australian Government Minister for the Environment and Energy (Chair)